Scalpel: Safety

-However, CDC studies shows that up to 87% of active medical devices are not activated.
-Safety scalpels are active devices and therefore the risk of not activating is still significant.
-There is a study that indicated there were actually four times more injuries with safety scalpels than reusable scalpels.

-Blade removers

 There are various scalpel blade removers on the market that allows users to safely remove blades from the handle, instead of dangerously using fingers or forceps.
 In the medical field, when taking into account activation rates, the combination of a single-handed scalpel blade remover with a passing tray or a neutral zone was as safe and up to five times safer than a safety scalpel.
 There are companies which offer a single-handed scalpel blade remover that complies with regulatory requirements such as US Occupational Safety and Health Administration Standards.